trellisAI/lattice-aif/README.md

 Welcome to Lattice AIF, an AI framework for building intelligent applications.

-## lattice-aif: New AI framework to create Agents
+## Lattice-AIF: New AI framework to create Agents

-lattice-aif is an agentic framework and platform designed to build, deploy, and manage intelligent AI agents.
+Lattice-AIF is an agentic framework and platform designed to build, deploy, and manage intelligent AI agents.
 LatticeAI Engine provides a unified abstraction layer over diverse Large Language Models (LLMs) and external tools, empowering you to create robust, actionable AI solutions with unprecedented flexibility.
 The client-server architecture is inspired from Docker client and Docker engine, helps to scale and mange the Agents.

-## ✨ Why lattice-aif?
+## ✨ Why Lattice-AIF?

 In a world of fragmented AI capabilities, LatticeAI brings order and efficiency: